MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Experiments

 \subsection{Experimental Setup}

 The assessment of the proposed MRFP technique involves the use of two synthetic datasets, GTAV \cite{richter2016playing} individually and collectively with Synthia \cite{ros_synthia_2016} to address the challenge of Sim-2-Real domain generalization.
 The models that undergo training are subsequently tested on unseen domains that were not part of the training process.
 These new domains encompass BDD100k (B), Cityscapes (C), Mapillary (M), Foggy Cityscapes (F), and either GTAV (G) or Synthia (S), depending on the specific training configuration.
-These datasets are henceforth addressed to with their single letter abbreviations and in the Tables.
 In scenarios involving single and multi-domain generalization, the setups are as follows: G$\rightarrow$ \{B, C, M, S\}, G$\rightarrow$ \{F, Rainy Cityscapes with intensity level of 25mm, 50mm, 75mm, 100mm\} and (G + S)$\rightarrow$ \{B, C, M\}.
-In order to ensure fair comparisons, we re-implement IBN-Net \cite{pan2018two}, RobustNet (ISW) \cite{choi2021robustnet}, and SAN-SAW \cite{peng_semantic-aware_2022}, and evaluate them on F using their open source codes\footnote{Details about re-implemented methods given in Supplementary material.}.
+In order to ensure fair comparisons, we re-implement IBN-Net \cite{pan2018two}, RobustNet (ISW) \cite{choi2021robustnet}, and SAN-SAW \cite{peng_semantic-aware_2022}, and evaluate them on F using their open source codes\footnote{Details about re-implemented methods are given in Supplementary material.}.
 As explained in Section 3.2, MRFP is a transferable plug-and-play module that can be incorporated into any existing model backbone.
 Extensive experimentation is carried out using two distinct backbones, namely Resnet-50 and MobileNetv2, showcasing the effectiveness and wide applicability of the proposed module.
-The assessment of segmentation performance across all scenarios employs Mean Intersection over Union (mIoU) as the quantitative metric.
+We use Mean Intersection over Union (mIoU) as our quantitative metric.